-An international health rotation is available to senior medical residents interested in learning to practice in resource-limited settings.
-This experience enhances personal growth by developing confidence, adaptability, resourcefulness and insight; assists in cultural competency training; and introduces concepts of health care development.
-With the current pandemic, we are exploring on-line teaching for our Ugandan colleagues.
+An International Health rotation is available to senior medical residents interested in learning to practice in resource-limited settings.
+This experience enhances personal growth by developing confidence, adaptability, resourcefulness, and insight; assists in cultural competency training; and introduces concepts of health care development.
+Through a partnership with Health Volunteers Overseas, we have consistently sent groups of residents with faculty to teach and learn in Uganda for over 20 years.
+Through generous fundraising we cover travel and housing expenses.

 Providence was founded on a mission of caring for the poor and vulnerable.
-This philosophy permeates all that we do, and since a majority of our faculty has participated in international health and other volunteer work, you will find shared values of a commitment to the under-served.
+This philosophy permeates all that we do, and since a majority of our faculty has participated in International Health and other volunteer work, you will find shared values of a commitment to health equity and the underserved.

 “After my own internal medicine training, my husband and I spent